 • LOON LAKE The lake is at 87-percent capacity and was stocked by the DFW this past week.
 Dale Daneman at Dales Foothill Fishing Service reported his last trip produced 10 rainbows to 14 inches on Seps brown grubs in the top 20 feet.
 He metered fish all over the lake.

 • PROSSER LAKE The lake is at 32-percent capacity.
 The dam was the most consistent producer of the occasional rainbow and smallmouth bass.

 • PYRAMID LAKE George Molino at Cutthroat Charters reported he was hooking 10 to 12 fish on half-day trips working the west side of the lake from Indian Head in the south to Monument in the north using Apex at 25 to 45 feet deep.
 The trout season ends on June 30 and reopens October 1.
 Valarie Taylor at Crosbys Lodge reported they only weighed 2 fish this past week8 1/2- and 9-pound cutthroats caught trolling at Hells Kitchen.

 • RED LAKE Caples Lake Resort reported that the lake was full.
 There should be some decent fishing at the dam and the inlet for cutthroats and brookies using worms.

 • SILVER LAKE The lake is at 99-percent capacity and scheduled for a DFW trout plant this week.
 Shore fish and trolling were good.

-• SACRAMENTO RIVER, Sacramento Striped bass fishing continued to be slow, and it takes lots of shakers caught for every keeper fish.
-Try bloodworms and sardines.
-Catfish have been one of the better bets in the Deep Water Channel, and at the slow spots on the river and the sloughs.
+• SACRAMENTO RIVER, Sacramento Striped bass fishing was slow.
+Some shaker-sized fish were being caught from Power Inn road and up to Brytes Beach, but a few keeper fish were still being caught on blood worms and sardines.
+Catfish have been one of the better bets in the Deep Water Channel, and at the slow spots on the river, the sloughs and up to Knights Landing.

 MOTHER LODE LAKES